Sparklytical/VivaldiAutoMod/README.md

 2. At line 10, you will find the variable `currentDir`.
 3. It will look like this `currentDir='/home/evilspark/Codes/VivaldiAutoMod'`.
 4. Get current path by typing `pwd`, then change the path accordingly.
-5. Open current path in terminal and run the script by these commands
+5. Open current path in the terminal and run the script by these commands
 	- `chmod +x Patch.sh` (This will make the file executable).
 	 - `sudo ./Patch.sh`